Apprenticeship Undergraduate: Enhanced Clinical Practitioner (Paediatric Audiology) Enhanced Clinical Practitioner (Paediatric Audiology)

 An apprenticeship is a job with training, combining practical experience with academic learning.

-Whilst on the course around 20% of your contracted working hours will be classed as 'off-the-job'.
+All apprenticeships have been assigned a minimum requirement of off-the-job-training (OTJT) hours to comply with the Funding Rules.
+We will advise you and your employer on how these OTJT hours are planned.
 This time will be dedicated to developing the knowledge and skills needed to meet the requirements of the apprenticeship and therefore are not part of your usual work duties.

 The off-the-job learning will be delivered through face-to-face residentials, online lecturer-led learning sessions and activities, and practical learning experiences in your usual work setting.